10/4/14 Update: Menu updated and items added.

-Location: Tangierine Cafe is located in Morocco across from the belly dancer.
+Location: In Morocco across from Spice Road Table.
 Note that it isn’t “Tangerine” like the fruit, but “Tangierine” like the country Tangier.

 Food Type: Moroccan meats and vegetarian items.